 12:00 pm Lunch

 After a full morning, clients leave the treatment facility for lunch; some individuals like to eat at their residence, while others opt to go to a local restaurant with other peers.

 Volunteers from local 12-step meetings give an overview of what clients can expect from meetings as well as from the recovery community at large.
 Clients who have completed treatment usually report that these integrative groups made an important difference in their recovery.
 Connecting with other recovering people gives our clients a unique opportunity to see how recovery works in others lives.

 Clients attend a variety of workshops on topics ranging anywhere from anger to shame/guilt to grief/loss to medical issues related to the use of drugs/alcohol.
 These are interactive lectures with room provided for personal reflection and discussion throughout.

 This time is allotted for 1:1 work with an individual counselor or for clients to complete work assigned to them by their individual counselors.
 Through individual counseling, clients have the opportunity to explore more deeply those issues that will impact their long-term recovery from addiction.

 Clients review their experience of the day and safety plan the remainder of the night.

-Other days activities may include: Yoga, Art Therapy, Experiential Learning (Recovery Adventure Day), Nutrition Group, Medical Group, family sessions, Bridge group on Thursday afternoon, Gender Specific groups, and 11th step meditation group.
+Other days activities may include: Yoga, Art Therapy, Medical Education Group, Family sessions, Bridge group, Gender Specific groups, and 11th step meditation group.